wwucyber/wwucybersite_old_archive/content/posts/How to Edit this Site.md

 Use your favorite editor or IDE to open up this file.
 It's located at `content/posts/Your Post Title.md`.

-The first thing you'll need to do is set `draft: true`.
+The first thing you'll need to do is set `draft: false`.

 Next, you'll have to craft your post using Markdown.
 There are quite a few good resources online to help you learn, if needed.
 Check out the [Markdown tutorial](https://www.markdowntutorial.com/), and consult a